 Frequently Asked Questions

 We strive to protect confidentiality as much as possible.
-Email is not a secure form of communication, so we prefer scheduling students in person or on the phone to protect privacy.
+Email is not a secure form of communication, so we prefer scheduling students on the phone to protect privacy.
 Additionally, counselor schedules can change quickly, so we find it is ineffective to schedule via email, with time lapses between communications.

 What can I expect if I come to the Counseling Service for an intake appointment?

 In the interest of accommodating a maximum number of clients, initial appointments are made on a first-come, first-served basis with special consideration for urgent requests.

 Your first scheduled visit to the Counseling Service is considered a “consultation”, and it will generally last from 30 to 50 minutes.
 You will be asked to arrive 20 minutes early to complete initial paperwork.
 You will meet with a counselor to discuss your concerns and together you will select the best resources for your difficulties.
 If the level of services offered at Counseling Services seems sufficient to help you resolve your concerns and if you decide to continue counseling, your counselor will schedule a second appointment.
 If the counselor determines that you would be better served by another agency, they will make a referral to an appropriate resource in the community.

 Why would a student benefit from joining a therapy group?